 XOFLUZA is a prescription medicine used to:

-- Prevent the flu in people 12 years of age and older following contact with a person who has the flu.
+- prevent the flu in people 5 years of age and older following contact with a person who has the flu (post-exposure prophylaxis).

 It is not known if XOFLUZA is safe and effective for the treatment and prevention of the flu in children less than 5 years of age.
 XOFLUZA is not for use in children less than 5 years of age.

 Important Safety Information